 Best used for: Practice listening skills and discovering new books to read

-This is another niche-y type Chinese language podcast – it’s a show broadcasted (it’s still ongoing as of this blog post) in a major Chinese TV network, and it’s basically a show where the host talks about book recommendations in short 8 minute snippets (thus the title 開卷“八分鐘”), talking about his thoughts on the book, summarises it and talks about why he recommends reading this.
+This is another nichey-type Chinese language podcast—it’s a show that was broadcasted in a major Chinese TV network from January 2007 to December 2014, and it’s basically a show where the host talks about book recommendations in short eight-minute snippets (thus the title 開卷“八分鐘”), talking about his thoughts on the book, summarizing it and talking about why he recommends reading it.

 Unfortunately, I don’t have the time to read Chinese books nowadays, so I haven’t bought any books recommended by the host yet.
 But, based on how he describes some of these books, I’d definitely be enticed to check out these books if I had the time, so this show gets my personal thumbs up for great book recommendations!

-(Word of caution, though: reading these books require a fairly good grasp of Chinese literature – so while anyone can practice their Chinese listening skills with the show, these books are not for the faint of heart!)
+(Word of caution, though: Reading these books requires a fairly good grasp of Chinese literature, so while anyone can practice their Chinese listening skills with the show, these books are not for the faint of heart!)

 And One More Thing…

-On a different but not unrelated note, I also want to mention the name of a hugely popular talk show that I think deserves to be on the list, but isn’t because of reasons I’m about to explain – it doesn’t have subtitles, episodes are 45 minutes long (very long!), and can be a little localised at times – but I personally love the show a lot, so I can’t resist bringing it up at the end.
+On a different but not unrelated note, I also want to mention the name of a hugely popular talk show that I think deserves to be on the list but isn’t because of reasons I’m about to explain—it doesn’t have subtitles, episodes are 45 minutes long (very long!) and can be a little localized at times—but I personally love the show a lot, so I can’t resist bringing it up at the end.

-Highly recommend this for some light hearted entertainment, humour, insight into Taiwan culture, and also learning a couple of phrases in the local Taiwan dialect!
+Highly recommend this for some light-hearted entertainment, humor, insight into Taiwanese culture and also for learning a couple of phrases in the local Taiwanese dialect!

 In my opinion, Chinese language podcasts are a great way to learn Chinese, especially to help strengthen your listening skills.